scaliaven/RL4VLM/gym-junqi/docs/installation.rst

 Installation
 ============

-You can install Gym Xiangqi using pip or directly from source code.
+You can install Gym Junqi using pip or directly from source code.

 Using PIP